q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

-In this guide, you'll walk through the basics of using the InfluxDB API and client libraries in the context of building a real application as we deconstruct the flow of events and data between the app's user interface (IoT Center UI), the app's business layer (IoT Center Server), and InfluxDB.
+In this guide, you'll walk through the basics of using the InfluxDB API and client libraries in the context of building a real application as we deconstruct the flow of events and data between the app's user interface (IoT Center UI), the app's business layer (IoT Center server), and InfluxDB.
 You'll see code samples that use InfluxDB API client libraries to manage IoT devices, write data to InfluxDB, query data from InfluxDB, create visualizations, and monitor the health of devices and the application itself.